Home / Career Advice / Job Hunting / I Just Got Laid Off. Now What?

 Take stock of where you stand

-Once the dust has settled and you feel ready to take action, it’s time to formulate a game plan.
-One of the first things you’ll need to figure out is how urgently you need work; this will determine how selective you can be in the types of roles you’ll go after.
+Once the dust has settled and you feel ready to jump into your search fully, it’s time to formulate a game plan.
+One of the first things you’ll need to figure out is how urgently you need work; this will determine how selective you can be about the types of roles you pursue.

 If you have a comfortable emergency fund, you may be able to wait it out for an opportunity that’s a strong match for your skills and aligns with your salary expectations.
 If you need funds fast, you might be in the market for anything that will deliver a paycheck.